rackerlabs/rs-heat-docs/swift-signal-handle.rst

 Brief summary
 =============

-SwiftSingal can be used to coordinate resource creation with notifications/signals that could be coming from sources external or internal to the stack.
+SwiftSignal can be used to coordinate resource creation with notifications/signals that could be coming from sources external or internal to the stack.
 It is often used in conjunction with SwiftSignalHandle resource.